 9. You’ll get personal and honest feedback from a longtime vegan journalist who’s worked on a range of media

 This is not one of those online courses where you receive a bunch of training materials each week and are left to your own devices to struggle through it on your own.
-You’ll be able to post your questions on the learning platform, as well as jump on 3 live group calls with me to get personalised feedback on your media queries.
+You’ll be able to post your questions on the learning platform, as well as jump on 12 live monthly group calls with me to get personalised feedback on your media queries.
 You’ll also see and hear responses to queries from your fellow vegan business owners so you learn from those too.

 10. You’ll learn what to do with media coverage once you’ve got it, to make it work for your business